azuresysadmin/Terragrunt_template/README.md

 Installing Terragrunt is just as easy as any other application.
 If you are as I am on macOS, the easiest way is to simply install it through Homebrew. *'brew install terragrunt'*.
 Obviously, in order to get this to work, you need to have Terraform/HCL Language Server and Azure CLI installed as well. <br>For further installation instructions, please refer to Gruntwork's official Terragrunt documentation. https://terragrunt.gruntwork.io/docs/#getting-started

 ## 3. Commands
 Terragrunt is using the same commands as Terraform, such as "init", "plan" and "apply".
 If you know your way around the CLI, you won't have any issues with adopting to Terragrunt from Terraform.
 Terragrunt also has a new command, "run-all".
 Which is combined with any of the other default Terraform commands.
-Example: *'terragrunt run-all plan'*. <br>This command grants us the possibility to run commands on several modules combined. https://terragrunt.gruntwork.io/docs/reference/cli-options/
+Example: *'terragrunt run-all plan'*.
+This command grants us the possibility to run commands on several modules combined. https://terragrunt.gruntwork.io/docs/reference/cli-options/

 ## 4. How does it work?
 The main purpose of Terragrunt is to remove as much of manual inputs as possible, so that you can easily swap to a different region, subscription or environment without having to alter a lot of inputs.
 I will describe the thought of my template and a tad bit on how Terragrunt works.